 - You spend at least 183 days in Minnesota during the year.
 Any part of a day counts as a full day.

 - You or your spouse rent, own, maintain, or occupy an abode.
 An abode is a residence in Minnesota suitable for year-round use and equipped with its own cooking and bathing facilities.

-If you meet the first condition of the 183-day rule, but the second condition applies for less than the full year, you are considered a part-year resident for the time the second condition applies.
+If you meet the first condition, but the second condition applies for less than the full year, you are considered a part-year resident for the time the second condition applied.

 Do I need to file a Minnesota income tax return?

-You must file a Minnesota return if your Minnesota gross income meets the minimum filing requirement ($10,650 for 2018).
-For more information on calculating your Minnesota gross income, see Calculating Minnesota Gross Income.
+You must file a Minnesota return if the 183-day rule applied to you and your Minnesota gross income meets the minimum filing requirement ($12,525 for 2021).
+For details on calculating your Minnesota gross income, see Calculating Minnesota Gross Income.